taylorwatsonb/technical-documentation-sample/README.md

-<<<<<<< HEAD
-# TechDocs Pro - Sample Documentation
+# Taylor Watson - Technical Writing Portfolio

-This is a comprehensive sample documentation project built with [Docusaurus](https://docusaurus.io/) to demonstrate professional technical writing capabilities and modern documentation practices.
+This is my technical writing portfolio built with [Docusaurus](https://docusaurus.io/) to showcase professional documentation skills, modern development practices, and comprehensive technical writing capabilities.

 ## 🚀 What This Project Demonstrates